sparkflows/sparkflows-docs/docs/developer-guide/custom-node-tutorial.rst

-Building and Running Custom Node
+Building and Running Custom Node - Databricks
 ================================

 Fire Insights allows you to build your own Custom Nodes.